 Student Fabrication Center

-The College developed these areas for students working on a wide variety of project types – from design to prototyping, fabrication, and testing.
+The College developed these areas for students working on a wide variety of project types – class projects, Capstone projects, and research project from design all the way to prototyping, fabrication, and testing.
 The Fabrication Center’s areas are access-restricted.
-Students must take a training session to learn the basics to gain access the two main areas, the Design Workspace and the Digital Fabrication Shop.
-Within both spaces, sub-areas containing specialized tools and equipment require additional training for access.
+Students must attend an Orientation and Safety Training session to learn the basics to gain access to the two main areas, the Design Workshop and the Digital Prototyping Lab.
+Within both spaces, access-restricted sub-areas containing specialized tools and equipment require additional training for access.

 People and support

 The College’s Design and Fabrication labs are staffed and supported by an experienced Research and Instructional Support team.
 Our Team strives to support students, faculty, and staff to the best of our abilities.
 Our Team brings many years of experience to support all manner of requests.
 We accept support requests in person at our help desk in rm 1520 or in the Machine or through our central support request ticketing system at email@example.com.

 ► Click here to meet Lab Support alumni.